No. 6 Squadron RAF: Inter-war years

 Following the Armistice, the squadron was initially employed for communications and photographic duties in France, before being transferred to Iraq, arriving in July 1919, continuing to operate the R.E.8.
 Operating in the army co-operation role, the squadron received Bristol Fighters in July 1920, which it used against the Iraqi Revolt that broke out that year, bombing rebel forces.
 In 1924, the squadron was part of a large force of aircraft deployed against Kudish revolts led by Mahmud Barzanji, bombing the city of Sulaymaniyah.
 On 14 September 1924, 6 Squadron Bristol Fighters attacked two Turkish cavalry columns that had crossed into Iraq, dispersing the columns.
 In 1925, the squadron carried out further operations against forces led by Mahmud.
 In 1927, the squadron supported operations against Ahmed Barzani which resulted in the occupation of Barzan by Iraqi Levies, and the retreat of Ahmed Barzani to the hills.

+Across the numerous occasions when 6 Squadron was stationed in Iraq, a total of twenty-five No. 6 Squadron men lost their lives and were buried in Iraq.
+Five of these men were buried in the Baghdad (North Gate) War Cemetery during 1920 and 1921 when the squadron was based at Baghdad West and three men were buried at the Habbaniya War Cemetery between 1952 and 1955 when 6 Squadron was based at RAF Habbaniya.
+The remaining 17 men died between May 1922 and July 1928 when the squadron was based at RAF Hinaidi, located in the southern suburbs of Baghdad, and they were all buried at the Hinaidi RAF (Peace) Cemetery on land that is still owned by the British Ministry of Defence.
+The name of the cemetery was later changed to the Ma'Asker Al Raschid RAF Cemetery and the site was initially maintained by the Imperial War Graves Commission and later the Commonwealth War Graves Commission, though the cemetery fell into neglect in the mid-1960s.